-The "Other Options" menu provides access to the advanced DPX9m systems options.
+The "Other Options" menu provides access to the advanced DPX9 systems options.

-- Toggles the IR remote control code setting between Code 1, Code 2, and remote OFF.
+- 1. Toggles the IR remote control code setting between Code 1, Code 2, and remote OFF.
 (See "Hand Held IR Remote Control" on page 21.) - 2.
-Enters the "Security Set Up" menu for establishing a security lockout code. - Toggles On-screen text color between "White", "Light Grey", and "Dark Grey". - 4.
-Toggles the black text background ON and OFF. - Toggles the internal Chroma filter between "Enabled" (factory default) and "Disabled".
-The Chroma filter must be enabled if any color cameras are connected to the DPX9m.
+Enters the "Security Set Up" menu for establishing a security lockout code. - 3.
+Toggles On-screen text color between "White", "Yellow", "Cyan", and "Green". - 4.
+Toggles the black text background ON and OFF.